What is a Private Home Equity/Hard Money Loan?

 What are the benefits of a Private Home Equity Loan?

-Private Home Equity loans allow borrowers the freedom and flexibility to obtain financing when all other options have been exhausted and denied by traditional lenders.
+Private Home Equity loans allow borrowers the freedom and flexibility to obtain financing when all other options have been exhausted and denied by traditional brokers.
 Since equity position is the primary basis for approval, bad credit, mortgage history, and verifiable income are far less consequential and will not decidedly prevent an individual from qualification.

 Private Home Equity Loans can be secured for all types of real estate including owner and non-owner occupied residential, multi-unit, mixed-use, and commercial properties.
 These Poor Credit Home Equity loans can be utilized for real estate purchases, investment home improvements and renovations, business start-ups, business expansions, business debt consolidations, and more!